MK-Manikandan/python-playground/README.md

 Make sure you have Python 3 installed.

-Run it in idle, or in bash- python script.py
+Run it in cmd->
+python script.py

 ## 📝 License